salmanub/pb/src/pages/en/structural-consulting/index.md

 * Appearance or growth of cracks in walls, beams, or slabs.
 * Concrete spalling exposing rusted reinforcement.
 * Visible deformations or "deflections" in beams or balconies.
-* An ITE (Technical Building Inspection) with unfavorable results in the structural section.
+* An unfavorable Technical Building Inspection (ITE) report regarding the structure.
 * The need to increase the load capacity of a floor slab for a new use.

-A timely diagnosis is the best guarantee of safety and can save you significantly higher costs in the future.